benhsz/parless/steps-to-implement.md

-Completing steps 1 through 4 is likely enough to make it close to feature complete.

-Finishing the steps beyond that is primarily to tidy things up a bit.
+The full functionality involves two fundamental layers.
+The first is something like a code-in-progress layer that renders imbalanced parentheses as alternative characters.
+The second layer is something of an indentation layer to show atypical indentation.
+It's assumed code is indented as normal but this second layer is needed for the cleanest view that can be achieved with parless.

+Some kind of user configuration will also be needed eventually, the same way editors let you choose a color scheme for syntax highlighting.

+Given that the first layer is always used it seems look a good place to start there.

 # Step 1

-Give opening parentheses with no closing counterparts a different appearance.
+Visualize imbalanced parentheses as alternative characters.

-Decide on an appropriate shape, such as `●, ▯, ▮, ◖` or `┃` (see: https://en.wikipedia.org/wiki/Geometric_Shapes)
+Decide on an appropriate shape, such as `◖` and `◗`. (see: https://en.wikipedia.org/wiki/Geometric_Shapes)

-The result is to have that shape show up when you type `(` in the editor.

-Code would go from looking like this
+From

     (define X

 to

-    ●define X
+    ◖define X

 When the expression is finished, the shape will turn into `(`.

     (define X 5)

 This means that `(` will only visualize when there's a matching closing parens.
+Same goes for ')'.

+It may not be necessary to have distinct shapes for opening and closing parens, so you could one shape for both opening and closing parens.

+So that `(...` would look like `●...` and `(...))` would look like `(...)●`.

+So it may not even be necessary to distinguish whether that imbalanced parens is opening or closing, as long as it stands out.

+Note: an exception may have to be made for parens when they are part of a string i.e. `"("` should show `"("` not `"◖"`.

-# Step 2
+# Step 3

-Provide visual cues to point out unexpected indentation.
+Provide visual cues to point out atypical indentation.
-Decide what 'unexpected' indentation is, and decide on the kind of cues.
-Initial step could be to just use simple arrow shapes, such as →
+It could be as simple as just having arrows to point it out, such as →

-It might also be best to start out with a 'strict' version of indentation, i.e. any code that deviates from what DrRacket considers proper indentation would show an arrow.

-Also decide what exactly the cues are supposed to point out.

 For example

-    (define X 5)
+    (define X 1)
-      (define Y 4)
+      (define Y 2)

 could appear as

-    (define X 5)
+    (define X 1)
-    → (define Y 4)
+    → (define Y 2)

-Then it would say something like 'this has been indented too far'.
+The arrow would then say something like 'this has been indented to there when it would normally be here'.

-Where as if it were to show an arrow like this

-    (define X 5)
-    ← (define Y 4)

-Then it would say 'this belongs over there', and the presence of the arrow itself is enough to let the programmer know it's been indented incorrectly.

-The latter case might be preferable for being more informative.

-Another example
+And this

-    (define X 5)
+    (define X 1)
-     define Y 4
+     define Y 2

-This should appear as
+could appear as

-    (define X 5)
+    (define X 1)
-    ←define Y 4
+    →define Y 2

-# Step 3
+# Step 4

-Make parentheses that satisfy the right conditions appear as ` ` (blank).
+Make parentheses that satisfy the right conditions appear as ` ` (whitespace character).
 If these conditions are not satisfied, `()` will remain as `()`.

 For expressions formatted on a single-line, the conditions are:
 1. `(` and `)` are respectively the first and last characters on the line
-2. It is not part of another expression

 For expressions formatted on more than one line, the conditions are:
 1. `(` is the first character on the line